hidny/CuboidSimplePhaseNetSearch/README.md

 ## Appendix A: 'simple phase nets' conjectures

-(Note that in these examples, cell 0 is the bottom and cell 13 is the top)

 I currently have three conjectures that, (if true), would the search a lot easier.

-I'm a bit embarrassed about how even though I haven't proved any of these conjectures, I complete believe them and
+I'm a bit embarrassed about the fact that I haven't proved any of these conjectures, but I completely believe them and

-I'm willing to work on this problem as if these conjectures are simply facts.
+I'm willing to work on this problem as if these conjectures are simply true.

 The three conjectures build on each other, and I don't technically depend on the third one being true.